 When forests are destroyed, the centuries-worth of carbon they have absorbed are released into the atmosphere.
 Human activity has been destroying vast swathes of forests at unprecedented rates in the last century.

-Logging and burning of tropical forests creates about 20% of global greenhouse gas emissions, more than that emitted from all the cars, planes, and trains in the world.
+Logging and burning of tropical forests creates about one fifth of global greenhouse gas emissions, more than that emitted from all the cars, planes, and trains in the world.

 Learn more about deforestation.